situmtech/flutter/example/README.md

 In case you want to learn how to use our plugin, you may want to take a look at our code samples of the basics functionalities:

-1. [**Basic SDK and WYF functionality**](https://github.com/situmtech/flutter-wayfinding/blob/master/example/lib/main.dart): showcases how to initialize the Situm SDK (refer to the [quickstart guide](https://situm.com/docs/a-basic-flutter-app/) for more information) and how to use some basic features like positioning and obtaining the information of a given building.
-It also shows how to use the Situm Wayfinding module (refer to the refer to the [quickstart guide](https://situm.com/docs/flutter-quickstart-guide/) for more information).
+1. [**Basic SDK and WYF functionality**](https://github.com/situmtech/flutter-wayfinding/blob/master/example/lib/main.dart): showcases how to initialize the Situm SDK (refer to the [flutter sdk quickstart guide](https://situm.com/docs/a-basic-flutter-app/) for more information) and how to use some basic features like positioning and obtaining the information of a given building.
+It also shows how to use the Situm Wayfinding module (refer to the [flutter wayfinding quickstart guide](https://situm.com/docs/flutter-quickstart-guide/) for more information).
 2. [**Find my Car**](https://github.com/situmtech/flutter-wayfinding/tree/doc-find-my-car/example/lib/find_my_car): exemplifies how to impliment a widget for a find my car application by using [custom POIs]() -> reference to custom POI situm docs.

 ## Versioning